hotsoupisgood/myWebsite/projects/mosaicofgenes.md

 ![Mosaic microservice front page](img/mosaicofgenes_front.png)
 ![Mosaic microservice app graph](img/mosaicofgenes_graph.png)

-It queries [Open Targets](https://www.opentargets.org/) to get normalized TPS values for your gene, then divides the sum that match your tissue with the sum total.
+It queries [Open Targets](https://www.opentargets.org/) to get the normalized TPS values for your gene, sums them, then divides them by sum total of all TPS values for the gene.

 I used Vue.js and Java (SpringBoot/Webflux).